Any use of U.S. Bankruptcy Court space requires advance permission from the Bankruptcy Court.

 NOTE: Rooms 1245 and 1268 on the 12th floor of the Edward R. Roybal Federal Building and U.S. Courthouse in Los Angeles have been released by the Bankruptcy Court to GSA and are no longer available for outside agency use.
 These rooms may not be reserved using the Court's space reservation procedures.

-Requests to use U.S. Bankruptcy Court space must be made by written application submitted to the Clerk of Court/Executive Officer of the U.S. Bankruptcy Court (Clerk) at the address listed below at least 30 calendar days prior to the requested date(s) of use, unless otherwise agreed to in writing.
+Requests to use U.S. Bankruptcy Court space must be made by written application at least 30 calendar days prior to the requested date(s) of use, unless otherwise agreed to in writing.
 The application should be completed and either emailed to CourtSpace_Request@cacb.uscourts.gov or mailed to the address below:

 Los Angeles, CA 90012

 The Application to Use Bankruptcy Court Space and Agreement of Responsibility form to make a request to use Bankruptcy Court Space is attached to this policy statement.
 Additional applications or permits may be required, as determined by the U.S. General Services Administration (GSA) building manager (or other official designated by GSA), to whom the applicant must apply for separately.